tstillwell/neows-wrapper/README.md

 `fetch_all()`

 Returns a list of all NEOs known to the API.

+Asks the API for its data on each object using a paging system of http requests.

-This function is long-running and will be rate-limited without a valid API key.
+This function is long-running and will be rate-limited without a valid API key, as it effectively scrapes all the available data from the API.

 ## NEO Objects ##